ControlSystemStudio/phoebus/core/pva/TLS.md

 ```

 To list certificate details:

 ```
 keytool -list -v -keystore ~/.config/pva/1.3/client.p12 -storepass ""
 ```

 For a test setup, all the above can be executed by a single user on one host.
-In a production setup, however, human user clients should only have a client.p12 file.
+In a production setup, however, each human user should only have access to their own `client.p12` file.
-Pseudo-users running IOCs would have a server.p12 file,
+Pseudo-users running IOCs would have a `server.p12` file.
-and only an admin user on a designated host would have the remaining pvacms files.
+Only an admin user on a designated host would have access to the remaining `pvacms` files,
+including the `admin.p12` file that permits accepting and revoking certificates.

 Secure IOC